CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 -   Rely on partial updates for quicker deployments.
 -   Leverage CDN distribution for steady delivery speeds.

-Capgo's analytics dashboard provides clear metrics to identify and fix performance issues, ensuring updates are delivered smoothly to users.
+CodePushGo's analytics dashboard provides clear metrics to identify and fix performance issues, ensuring updates are delivered smoothly to users.
 These tools work alongside pre-deployment testing to maintain reliable and fast updates.

 ## Summary

 ### Main Points

 Thorough OTA testing focuses on key areas like performance, security, distribution, and monitoring.
-Tools such as Capgo play a crucial role in simplifying the process of deploying OTA updates.
+Tools such as CodePushGo play a crucial role in simplifying the process of deploying OTA updates.

 | Testing Aspect | Key Factors | Impact |
 | --- | --- | --- |